-Second story in the series
+Second short story in the Cat in Rabbit's Fur saga.

 Splattered in yellow paint, one man gathered the remaining paper boxes from the deteriorating container.
 A younger man nervously checked between his watch and the painted man.